The only way to truly master your rural survival plan without a job is to explore all resources available (cash, goods and services).

 Step 5.
 Add up expenses, then set a goal to reduce those expenses.
 For example, expenses = $4,000/month; goal to reduce expenses = $3,000 or $2,000, etc.

 Step 6.
-Prepare a survival budget by The Family Living Account Book to help you change your spending habits.
+Prepare a survival budget to help change your spending habits.

 Step 7.
 Contact your debtors, explain your current situation and ask for alternative, more affordable payment plans.